 Videos are a vital tool in marketing today, with 54% of people choosing a video over other content forms.
 Now you must be wondering how to promote your referral programs through a video?
 The easiest way would be to utilize any existing videos.
 For instance, you already have a product explainer video – include some text about your referral program or even a picture in the video (at the start or end is best).
 This way, everyone who watches that video will notice the referral promotion.
 You can also create a new video devoted to promoting your referral program.
-Many video editing apps enable you to get your video ready for posting.
+Many video editing softwares enable you to get your video ready for posting.

 11. Promote offline and during events

 While a major part of marketing is done online, offline efforts still have an important role in promotions.
 If your business participates in events, have information about the referral program in your collateral (i.e., business cards, brochures, flyers).
-Think of adding a few lines about the program, links to more information, or a QR code they can scan to get started.
+Think of adding a few lines about the program, links to more information, or generating a QR code they can scan to get started.